Suricata, Supercharged.

 45-Day Trial Window

-All licenses receive Enterprise features for 45 days from issued_at.
+All licenses receive Professional features for 45 days from issued_at (the trial caps at Professional; Enterprise features remain paid-only, and an Enterprise license is never down-ranked).
 After 45 days, the license settles to its purchased tier.
-The SIGMA engine re-checks the license once per day.
+The OCCAM engine re-checks the license once per day.

 rockfish report